fsouza/php_app_test/README.rst

 See the blog post and understand it :)

-  TODO: Finish the blog post xD
+Check the blogpost out: http://www.franciscosouza.net/2010/07/high-level-acceptance-testing-in-your.html